ctepx25/devops-assignment/README.md

 ## Troubleshooting
 ---
-If you encounter the following error during helm installation:
+If you encounter the following error during image creation:

 `Error: Error pinging Docker server: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?`